 - 1. Understand the functions of production planning & control, design of goods and services and aggregate planning - 2.
 Know the importance of forecasting, uses, principles and its techniques. - 3.
 Gain knowledge on various plant facilities and computerized layouts. - 4.
 Implement aggregate planning strategies and manage inventory. - 5.
 Apply Scheduling policies and lot sizing technique, implementation of lean management - 6.
-Perform the practices in production and operations in contemporary organizations
+Perform the concepts and practices of managing production and operations in contemporary organizations